ag-informatics/ag-informatics-course/README.md

 **Student Consultations:** Make appointments with me via email or slack.

 ## Purdue Instructor: Ankita Raturi
-**Slack:** Contact @sudoktia via Slack direct message for quick responses.
+**Slack:** Contact @sudokita via Slack direct message for quick responses.
 If it's a question/comment others can benefit from, consider using the more general channels.
 I aim to respond within 24 hours to Slack messages.

 **Email:** Contact **ankita@purdue.edu** with the email subject: **[ASM 591 AGINF]** for better indexing.
 Reserve use of email for long and/or complex communications.
 I aim to respond to email within 48 hours.

 **Office:** ABE Building, Room 4031K.
 For in-person consultations, make an appointment first.
 In case we can't meet in person, we will use WebEx for a video-call meeting, as agreed upon via email.
 I aim to provide in-person appointments within 1 week of your request.

 ## Purdue Logistics
-**Lectures:** ABE 1144.
-Tuesdays & Thursdays @ 11.30am - 12.30pm.
+**Lectures:** Room TBD.
+Tuesdays & Thursdays @ 9.30am - 11.20am.
 These will be recorded and made available online if possible.

 **Labs:** ABE 2098.
 Thursdays, 1.30pm - 3.20pm.
 If you have a scheduling conflict, I expect you to complete the labs in your own time.